cite-architecture/ohco2/README.md

 ## Using, building, testing

 `ohco2` can be built for both the JVM and ScalaJS using any version of Scala 2.11 or higher.
-Binaries for both the JVM and ScalaJS are available from jcenter built with Scala 2.11.8 and 2.12.3.
+Binaries for both the JVM and ScalaJS are available from jcenter built with Scala 2.12.3.
 To use the binaries in an sbt project, include `Resolver.jcenterRepo`in your list of resolvers

     resolvers += Resolver.jcenter